anarhehest/CML/README.md

 # Choice

-This Python program analyzes decision trees defined in YAML format, calculating pros/cons for each option and determining the optimal choice based on scored results.
+This Python program analyzes decision trees, calculating pros/cons for each option and determining the optimal choice based on scored results.
 It handles arbitrarily nested structures and real-world data scenarios.

+**Supported formats**:
+* CML (Choice Markdown Language)
+* JSON
+* YAML

 ### Usage